hashicorp/terraform-provider-azurerm/website/docs/r/storage_share.html.markdown

 * `acl` - (Optional) One or more `acl` blocks as defined below.

 * `quota` - (Optional) The maximum size of the share, in gigabytes.
 For Standard storage accounts, this must be greater than 0 and less than 5 TB (5120 GB).
-For Premium FileStorage storage accounts, this must be greater than 100 GB, and less than 100 TB (102400 GB).
+For Premium FileStorage storage accounts, this must be greater than 100 GB and less than 100 TB (102400 GB).
 Default is 5120.

 * `metadata` - (Optional) A mapping of MetaData for this File Share.